 The Headmaster will work with parents to guide them towards a range of schools that will suit their child and their family.
 Cargilfield has a long-standing history of preparing children for Common Entrance examinations as well as scholarship success – be it for academic work, music, sport, drama, art or all-round performance - at some of the most selective independent senior schools in the country.

-Over the past few years, children have won top academic scholarships to Eton, Fettes, Harrow, Rugby, Winchester and Wycombe Abbey amongst others. amongst others, in addition to a large number of awards for drama, music, sport and all round performance.
+Over the past few years, children have won top academic scholarships to Eton, Fettes, Harrow, Rugby, Winchester and Wycombe Abbey amongst others, in addition to a large number of awards for drama, music, sport and all-round performance.